telerik/winforms-docs/knowledge-base/live-data-in-virtualgrid.md

 ## Description

-RadVirtualGrid is an appropriate control for loading big data with high refresh rate.
-This article demonstrates how to use a timer for refreshing the external data collection and update the virtual grid accordingly.
+RadVirtualGrid is an appropriate control for loading big data with a high refresh rate.
+This article demonstrates how to use a timer for refreshing the external data collection and updating the virtual grid accordingly.

 ## Solution

 The CellValueNeeded event is the place for specifying what data to be displayed in the respective cell.
-Once the external collection is updated, it is necessary to force refreshing the grid's content by calling the TableElement.SynchronizeRows method.
+Once the external collection is updated, it is necessary to force refresh the grid's content by calling the TableElement.SynchronizeRows method.

 ![WinForms VirtualGrid Live Data](images/live-data-in-virtualgrid.gif)